-The main aim of the Agriculture and Rural Development Cluster project of the European Space Agency’s Earth Observation for Sustainable Development (EO4SD) initiative is to support development by building capacity in the use of Earth Observation (EO) data and information to support various initiatives in Africa, Latin America and Asia.
+The main aim of the EO4SD Agriculture cluster is to support development by building capacity in the use of EO data and information to support various initiatives in Africa, Latin America and Asia.
+This time, the cluster team travelled to Bolivia.

 Agriculture is critical to the future of sustainable development.
 Globally the entire sector is being challenged to produce approximately 70% more food to feed 9 billion people by 2050.
 It has been acknowledged that most of this increase will need to come from greater land and water productivity as well as expansion of arable and irrigated areas.
 However, currently, agriculture consumes 70% of global freshwater, and emits about a quarter of all global greenhouse gases.
 Some of the current farming practices have negative consequences on water quality, and they impact biodiversity through land clearing and habitat fragmentation.
 Commodities production has been identified as one of the key causes of deforestation worldwide.
 Therefore the central question on the future of global sustainable development is how this vast increase in food and agriculture commodities supply can be achieved in a sustainable way.